Before trying to determine what mineral and nutrients we need to use to fertilize our plants, we first must understand the make-up of a plant.

 The plant's main job is to photosynthesize, creating sugar.
 A plant with increased sugar levels will result in increased energy but also increased nutrition and nutrient density for the consumer.
 Nutrient density should be the chief goal in the production of food.

 All minerals found on the periodic chart have unique characteristics or personalities.
 These characteristics are found in all environments and don't change from the soil to the plant to the animal.
 For example, if an electrolyte mineral causes water retention in the human body, it will also retain water in the plants and the soil as well.
+Gaining a basic understanding of what each element does helps with understanding why it should or shouldn't be used in plant health.

 Minerals needed for plant growth and production: